beautifier/js-beautify/README.md

-  -n, --end-with-newline            End output with newline -C, --comma-first                 Put commas at the beginning of new line instead of end --good-stuff                      Warm the cockles of Crockford's heart
+  -n, --end-with-newline            End output with newline -C, --comma-first                 Put commas at the beginning of new line instead of end --good-stuff                      Warm the cockles of Crockford's heart --editorconfig                    Use EditorConfig to set up the options
 ```

 These largely correspond to the underscored option keys for both library interfaces, which have these defaults: